In film, it is called density. On the computer, it is called __________.

 generators, listed from weakest energy to strongest energy:

-Changing the kVp changes the ______ of the beam.
+Changing the kVp changes the:

 If you have good technique on a high frequency machine, what would you have to do if you changed to a single phase machine?

 You would have to increase your technique since it's a weaker beam.
 It would need increased power to show the same image as well as a stronger machine.